alexnathanson/solar-protocol/README.md

 ## TO DO
 * make an installer.sh
 * move python templater to server
+* check any limits on the DNS api

 ## FRONT END
 * Code for an energy responsive front end is in test-site folder